Swart-lab/bleties/docs/milraa.md

 The insert size for Illumina paired end libraries is typically 300-400 bp, so on average each read pair would span at most one IES.
 Most read pairs are unlikely to span a complete IES nor contain the entire IES sequence.
-In comparison, a PacBio long read with lengths 10 kbp or more may span multiple IESs, and the entire IES sequence can potentially be read out form the sequence.
+In comparison, a long read with lengths 10 kbp or more may span multiple IESs, and the entire IES sequence can potentially be read out form the sequence.

 Therefore, MILRAA has the following differences to MIRAA: